Manual Host-Radio Hardware Setup

 You need an SD memory card that is configured with the firmware of this support package.
 The firmware includes the embedded software and the FPGA programming file necessary for using the radio hardware as an I/O peripheral.
 If you have already configured an SD card with this image, skip this step.

 Insert a 4 GB or larger SD memory card into the memory card reader on the host computer.
+Ensure that the SD card has only one partition with a FAT16 or FAT32 file system.

 If the SD card is lockable, you must unlock it first.